CreaTikaa/Tekken_Bot/README.md

 - Locked In: Most wins against higher-ranked opponents.
 - Unlucky: Most close defeats (2-3 scores).
 - Le Chômeur: The player with the highest game count.
+- GOAT : Player with the highest win rate
+- FRAUDE : Player with the lowest win rate

 ## Visuals & Media